 -Pompom Tail?
 Are you tired to have the lion tail, try the pom pom tail.

 ***Fleas; extra surcharge of $20.00 will be added to your service cost.
 No Exception!!!
 We suggest to give a flea pill prior to appointment to avoid surcharge.
+Our flea bath will only kill the fleas, eggs must be kill with a prescription from your vet.

 For the health of all our guests and myself, an up to date proof of rabies is required in order to receive full grooming service.
 In consideration of safety we request that you bring your friend in a pet carrier.

-Again, NO SEDATIVE is needed at Paw-radise
+Again, NO SEDATIVE is used at Paw-radise

 CFCG (Certified Feline Creative Groomer) onsite, the purrfect place for your cat to receive spa treatment by a Certified Feline Master Groomer and CFCG